razielar/RaspberryPi_dht22_vcgencmd_tig_docker/README.md

 ## <a id='app'></a> 4) Appendix

 If you wish to monitor other device (which is not a raspberry pi) using the TIG stack, or monitor the temperature and humidity without using vcgencmd, you can use the following branches: `telemetry` and `dht22`, respectively.

+For this project, we are using the Raspberry Pi 4 Model B (`arm64`) 8 Gb RAM.